questionmark2k/rnoh/README.md

 ### Installing Dependencies

 1. Go to the `react-native-harmony` directory
-1. Create the package by running the `npm pack` command
+1. Create the package by running the `npm install` and `npm pack` command
+1. Go to the `react-native-harmony-cli` directory
+1. Run the `npm install` and `npm pack` command
+1. Go to the `react-native-harmony-sample-package` directory
+1. Run the `npm install` and `npm pack` command
 1. Go to the `../tester` directory
 1. Run the `npm run i` command to install dependencies and setup build-profile
-1. Open the `/tester/harmony/entry/oh_package.json5` in the DevEco Studio
-1. Click "Sync" on the pop-up at the top

 ### Creating the Local Emulator (up to 3.1.0 DevEco Studio version only)